NET Playhouse

-NET Playhouse was an American dramatic television anthology series produced by National Educational Television.
+NET Playhouse is an American dramatic television anthology series produced by National Educational Television.
 NET subsequently merged with WNDT Newark to form WNET, and was superseded by the Public Broadcasting Service, though the NET title did remain.
 In addition to episodes produced in the United States, the series also aired episodes that were originally produced and broadcast in the United Kingdom.
 The series occasionally broadcast feature films, such as L'Avventura and Knife in the Water.